I Tried 3 Ways to Remove Tomato Sauce Stains from Clothing, and the Winner Left No Trace

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 No matter how careful you are, tomato sauce always has a sneaky way of making it onto your favorite shirt.
-It’s like spaghetti can never just stay on your fork, and fries really can’t hold their ketchup.
-Even when you think you’ve managed to escape a pasta dinner without a single stain, you’ll inevitably find one later.
-And while it’s possible to get them out, taking on those greasy, orange spots is such a pain — and not every method works as well as you’d like it to.
+Even when you think you’ve managed to escape a pasta dinner or ketchup-heavy fast food meal without a single stain, you’ll inevitably find one later.
+And while it is possible to remove tomato sauce stains from clothes, taking on those greasy, orange spots can be a huge pain — and not every method works as well as you’d like it to.
+So I set out to find the very best one.

 Quick Overview

-How to Get Tomato Sauce Out of Clothes
+The Best Way to Get Tomato Sauce Stains Out of Clothes

 Why Are Tomato Sauce Stains So Difficult to Remove?